Subscription business model: Customers

-Subscription models often require or allow the business to gather substantial amounts of information from the customer (such as magazine mailing lists) and this raises issues of privacy.
+Subscription models often require or allow the business to gather substantial amounts of information from the customer (such as magazine mailing lists), and this raises issues of privacy.

-A subscription model may be beneficial for the software buyer if it forces the supplier to improve its product.
-Accordingly, a psychological phenomenon may occur when a customer renews a subscription, that may not occur during a one-time transaction: if the buyer is not satisfied with the service, he/she can simply leave the subscription to expire and find another seller.
+A subscription model may benefit the software buyer if it forces the supplier to improve its product.
+Accordingly, a psychological phenomenon may occur when a customer renews a subscription, that may not occur during a one-time transaction: if the buyer is not satisfied with the service, he/she can leave the subscription to expire and find another seller.

-This is in contrast to many one-time transactions when customers are forced to make significant commitments through high software prices.
-Some feel that historically, the "one-time-purchase" model does not give sellers incentive to maintain relationships with their customers (after all, why should they care once they've received their money?).
-Some who favor a subscription model for software do so because it may change this situation.

-The subscription model should align customer and vendor toward common goals, as both stands to benefit if the customer receives value from the subscription.
-The customer that receives value is more likely to renew the subscription and possibly at an increased rate.
-The customer that does not receive value will, in theory, return to the marketplace.

 Environment

-Because customers may not need or want all the items received, this can lead to waste and an adverse effect on the environment, depending on the products.
+Because customers may only need or want some of the items received, this can lead to waste and an adverse effect on the environment, depending on the products.
 Greater volumes of production, greater energy and natural resource consumption, and subsequently greater disposal costs are incurred.

-Subscription models might also create the opposite effect.
+Subscription models also create the opposite effect.
 This can be illustrated by subscribing to a service for mowing lawns.
-The effective use of a single mower increases when mowing for a collection of homes, instead of every family owning their own lawnmower which is not used as much as the service providing mower, the use of resources for producing lawnmowers, therefore, decreases while lawns stay cut.
+The effective use of a single mower increases when mowing for a collection of homes; instead of every family owning a lawnmower that is not used as much as the service-providing mower, the use of resources for producing lawnmowers, therefore, decreases while lawns stay cut.